aflin/rampart_docs/source/rampart-main.rst

 ~~~~~~~~~~~~~~~~~~

 Rampart uses the Duktape JavaScript Engine and API as a gateway for high
-performance functions written in C.
+performance functions written in C.  JavaScript execution with Duktape is
-JavaScript execution with Duktape is more memory efficient, but far slower than with, e.g.,
+more memory efficient, but interpertation is slower than with, e.g., node.js.
-node.js.
 However, the functionality and speed of the available C functions provide
-comparable efficacy, excellent performance and are a viable alternative to
+comparable efficacy, excellent performance and is a viable alternative to
 `LAMP <https://en.wikipedia.org/wiki/LAMP_(software_bundle)>`_,
-`MEAN <https://en.wikipedia.org/wiki/MEAN_(solution_stack)>`_ or other stacks, all
+`MEAN <https://en.wikipedia.org/wiki/MEAN_(solution_stack)>`_ or other stacks,
-in a single product, while consuming considerably less resources than the
+all in a single product, while consuming considerably less resources than
-aforementioned.
+the aforementioned.

 Rampart Global Variable and Functions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~